The Beach Boys: First studio albums

-British Invasion, Shut Down Volume 2, All Summer Long, and Christmas Album
+Reaction to British Invasion

 The surf music craze, along with the careers of nearly all surf acts, was slowly replaced by the British Invasion.
 Following a successful Australasian tour in January and February 1964, the Beach Boys returned home to face their new competition, the Beatles.
 Both groups shared the same record label in the US, and Capitol's support for the Beach Boys immediately began waning.
 Although it generated a top-five single in "Fun Fun Fun", the group's fifth album, Shut Down Volume 2, became their first since Surfin' Safari not to reach the US top-ten.
 This caused Murry to fight for the band at the label more than before, often visiting their offices without warning to "twist executive arms".
 Carl said that Phil Spector "was Brian's favorite kind of rock; he liked [him] better than the early Beatles stuff.
 He loved the Beatles' later music when they evolved and started making intelligent, masterful music, but before that Phil was it."
-According to Mike Love, Carl followed the Beatles closer than anyone else in the band, while Brian was the most "rattled" by the Beatles and felt tremendous pressure to "keep pace" with them.
-For Brian, the Beatles ultimately "eclipsed a lot [of what] we'd worked for ... [they] eclipsed the whole music world."
+According to Mike Love, Carl followed the Beatles more closely than anyone else in the band, while Brian was the most "rattled" by the Beatles and felt tremendous pressure to "keep pace" with them.
+For Brian, the Beatles ultimately "eclipsed a lot [of what] we'd worked for ... [they] eclipsed the whole music world".